madeofpendletonwool/PinePods/README.md

  - [ ] Fully update Readme with updated info and docs including deployment guide
  - [ ] Finish Themes
  - [ ] Bugs
+    - [x] Clicking podcast that's already been added displays add podcast view with no current way to play
     - [ ] Clicking new page while audio is playing restarts the podcast audio (This is confirmed a big with flet.
 Waiting for fix)
+    - [ ] Fix any additional browser playback bugs
     - [ ] When changing theme, then selecting 'podcasts' page, the navbar does not retain theme
     - [x] There's an issue with Queue not working properly.
 Sometimes it just plays instead of queues (Fixed when switching to flet audio control)
     - [ ] Pausing audio changes font color
+    - [ ] Double and triple check all interactions to verify functionality
  - [ ] Dockerize
      - [ ] Package into Container/Dockerfile
      - [ ] Pypods image in docker hub